If you take probiotics then you have most likely heard about prebiotics. But you may not know how incredibly important they are for one another.

 So Should You Take Probiotics and Prebiotics Together?

-It’s a very good idea to take probiotics and prebiotics together, especially if you don’t get enough through your regular diet, which unfortunately is very common.
+Yes!
+Especially if you don’t get enough prebiotic fibers through your regular diet, which unfortunately is the case for most people.
 There are so many aspects of today’s diet and lifestyle factors that make it difficult to get enough probiotics and prebiotics.
 That’s where supplements can help.